Carlos Frederico Lecor, Viscount of Laguna

 Carlos Frederico Lecor (October 6, 1764 – August 2, 1836) was a Portuguese-born Brazilian general and politician.
 He was the first Baron of Laguna, in Portugal, and later ascended to Viscount of Laguna, in Brazil.
 He was the first Portuguese officer to command a division, the 7th Division, of British troops, in Wellington's Peninsular Army, as well as having commanded the Portuguese forces who invaded the Banda Oriental del Uruguay (Eastern Bank of Uruguay) in 1816.

 Early life and military career (1764–1807)

 Son of Louis Pierre Lecor, a French émigré, and Quitéria Maria Krusse, Carlos Frederico Lecor was born in the Parish of Santos-o-Velho, in Lisbon.
-He had French ancestry by his father, and German, Dutch and Spanish ancestry by his mother.
+He had French ancestry from his father, and German, Dutch and Spanish ancestry by his mother.

 He was born into merchant families, and, as the older son of five, was destined to pursue a commercial career.
 Instead, having moved to Faro in the decade of 1770, he would eventually enlist in the Portuguese Army, as a Pé de Castelo (Castle Guard) in 1793, as a gunner, at the age of 29.

 Having been placed at the Fortress of Santo António da Barra, in Tavira, he rose to the rank of sergeant.
 He was then made an adjutant to the military commander of Portimão, presumably at officer level.
 In 1794, he became first lieutenant in the Artillery Regiment of Algarve, as second in command of the 9th Company of gunners.

 In 1795 and 1796, he was part of the artillery complement of the Nau Príncipe da Beira, the flagship of a fleet escorting commercial ships to Salvador, in Brazil.
 Upon returning to Lisbon, he was promoted to captain in the Light Troops Legion, an experimental unit of the Portuguese Army, eventually becoming the aide-de-camp to General Marquis of Alorna.
 In this capacity he was promoted to major (1802) and lieutenant-colonel (1805).